e97m/data-structures-and-algorithms/class32_tree_intersection/README.md

 Overview:

-It is an algorithm that used to find the intersection of two arrays.
+It is an algorithm that used to find the intersection of two arrays usning hash table.

 ![Tree Intersection](./imgs/tree_intersection.png)